keptn/lifecycle-toolkit/docs-new/docs/use-cases/non-k8s.md

 and applications that are deployed outside of Kubernetes.
-For example, Keptn can run (or "trigger") load and performance tests for an application that is deployed on a virtual machine.
+For example, Keptn can run (or "trigger") load and performance tests for an application that is deployed on a virtual machine, or any other environment, as long as it can be reached by the container running the KeptnTask.
 It does this by specifying a container image that should be executed.
 You specify the container in a `KeptnTaskDefinition` resource; see [Deployment tasks](../guides/tasks.md) for more information.